drivet/website/content/blog/miscellanea/learning-music.md

 ## Major Scales and Colour Wheels

-Read enough and you eventually learned that Do-Re-Mi is actually an example of something called a [major scale][7], the [C major scale][2] to be precise.
+Read enough and you eventually discover that Do-Re-Mi is an example of something called a [major scale][7] - the [C major scale][2] to be precise.
+One line stands out from the major scale Wikipedia article:

+> The simplest major scale to write is C major, the only major scale not
+> requiring sharps or flats

 This tells me a couple of things:

-* There are other major scales aside from C major.
-There's more to music than Do-Re-Mi!
+* There are other major scales aside from C major, which means that there's more to music than Do-Re-Mi.
+Who knew?

 * The sharps and flats becomes important when you start constructing other major scales.

+What's not immediately clear is _why_.
+Why are sharps and flats required for other major scales?
+How exactly does one go about making a major scale?

-When you start reading about musical scales, you very quickly come across two notions: a major scale and a chromatic scale.
+When faced with these kinds of inquiries, you very soon come across something called the chromatic scale.

-you very soon come across
-something called the chromatic scale.
 It's often depicted as a circle like
 this: